banks/sim-rate-limit-backoff/README.md

 for a specific task.
 Displaying a legend in the charts was problematic without major investment so the green dots (at the bottom) are "success" requests after which that client terminates, while grey ones are "rate limited" requests.
-The request dots are "stacked" one y unit high making the hight of the stack the rate of requests for that 1-second bucket.
+The request dots are "stacked" one y unit high making the hight of the stack the number of requests serveed for that 1-second bucket.

 The main learning were: